How to Install Git on Fedora

 git --version

-If Git has been removed, this command should return an error:
+If Git is removed, this command returns an error:

 bash: git: command not found